 If you are building a basement area and setting you log cabin onto this base then the following article, which appeared in a 1983 issue of Popular Mechanics is pretty clear as it explains how to notch the logs, v them along the bottom so they sit snug against the log beneath it thus avoiding the use of chinking between logs to prevent rain and draughts coming in.

 The saddle notch system is similar to the Scandinavian system but the bottom of each log is not cut with a v beneath it, meaning some caulking of the gaps between the logs will be needed to keep rain out and the cabin draught free.
-Watch this video to see how saddle notching is done:

 The Skip style Butt and Pass was developed by Skip Ellsworth, a fifth generation log homebuilder – his family has been building log homes since 1939 with this system.
 Skip shows how it is easier and quicker to build a log cabin.
 But, whichever system you use, there are bound to be little gaps between logs that need filling and this is called chinking.